-A young carer is a child, youth, or young adult that provides physical, medical, emotional, or other supports to a parent, grandparent or sibling.
+A young carer is a child, youth or young adult that provides physical, medical, emotional or other supports to a parent, grandparent or sibling.
+Young carers are between the ages of 8 and 24 years old.